emrhnynr/project-mirrorview360/README.md

 # project-mirrorview360
-All codes and database of Mirrorview360 call center software still using by 100+ call center staff.
+All codes and database of Mirrorview360 call center software still using by almost 100 call center staff.
 Its coded with PHP, JS, SQL, JQuery, CSS, HTML, AJAX, Bootstrap.
 Website is 100% is English but Variable names are Turkish